-- Official transcript of applicable course work completed at accredited postsecondary institutions. - Official transcript from the Educational Testing Service reflecting CLEP or DANTES tests taken at a certified DANTES testing site. - Air Force Institute for Advanced Distributed Learning (formerly ECI) official transcript, showing semester-hour credits. - Foreign transcript with an external course-by-course evaluation from a National Association of Credential Evaluation Services member.
-Foreign transcripts must be in English or accompanied by an English translation from the evaluation service. - Certificate or diploma from a CCAF course. - Request for Verification of Course Completion of an affiliated school course that was not added to the academic record. - Official verification of professional certification, licensure, or registry. - Official verification of successfully completing a course conducted by or for US Government agencies for which the American Council on Education recommends credit.
+- Official transcript of applicable course work completed at accredited postsecondary institutions. - Official transcript from the Educational Testing Service reflecting CLEP or DANTES tests taken at a certified DANTES testing site. - ♦ Air Force Institute for Advanced Distributed Learning (formerly ECI) official transcript, showing semester-hour credits. - Foreign transcript with an external course-by-course evaluation from a National Association of Credential Evaluation Services member.
+Foreign transcripts must be in English or accompanied by an English translation from the evaluation service. - Request for Verification of Course Completion of an affiliated school course that was not added to the academic record. - Official verification of professional certification, licensure, or registry. - Official verification of successfully completing a course conducted by or for US Government agencies for which the American Council on Education recommends credit.